 Quebec bars are now forbidden from selling food past midnight.
-The supplementary measure was put in place Tuesday, September 15, after Premier François Legault announced during a press conference that Montreal, along with three other Quebec regions, has now been labeled “early warning” or “yellow,” according to a new regional alert system designed to inform the public about the status of COVID-19 transmission in the province.
+The additional measure was put in place Tuesday, September 15, after Premier François Legault announced during a press conference that Montreal, along with three other Quebec regions, has now been labelled “early warning” or “yellow,” according to a new regional alert system designed to inform the public about the status of COVID-19 transmission in the province.

 “The situation is worrying, and we must react now,” Legault said, referring to the province’s increasing COVID-19 count.
 On Tuesday, the number of newly reported cases leapt to 292, marking the third consecutive day in which more than 275 cases were recorded.

-Until now, bars across the province were required to stop serving drinks at midnight.
-However, some vendors with food handling permits had been remaining open until 3 a.m.
+Until now, bars across the province have been required to stop serving drinks at midnight.
+However, some vendors with food handling permits have remained open until 3 a.m.

-“The reason we are doing this is that some people think they’re more intelligent than the rules.
+“We are doing this because some people think they’re more intelligent than the rules.
 They say, ‘If we want to keep selling alcohol, we just need to add chicken nuggets and it’ll be perfect,’” Quebec health minister Christian Dubé said during yesterday’s press conference.
 “Well, it doesn’t work like that.
 It’s done for bars selling food after midnight.”